 The Eddystone Rail Facility, based in Pennsylvania, provides eastern United States refineries access to growing supplies of crude oil from various U.S. producers.
 The Eddystone Rail Facility, which is in close proximity to Philadelphia, is designed to offload crude from rail to barge for delivery to refineries in the eastern U.S., primarily along the Delaware River.
 Allowing ready access to this growing supply of quality crude oil promotes energy independence, and provides needed flexibility of crude oil deliveries for shippers and, ultimately, North American consumers.

 The Eddystone Rail Facility, which went into service in May 2014, includes an upgraded and modified 200,000-barrel crude oil storage tank, as well as the installation of a new inner and outer loop track and high-speed hydraulic crude-oil offloading equipment.
 Today the facility can receive unit trains of up to 118 tank cars and deliver 86,000 bpd to barge, and can ultimately expand to receive up to 160,000 bpd.

 The South Cheecham Rail and Truck Terminal (SCRTT), in northern Alberta, is a multi-purpose hydrocarbon rail and truck facility that supports the Athabasca oil sands region. it is a 50-50 joint venture between Enbridge and operator Keyera Corp., servicing a pipeline connected to Statoil production, and is based about 75 killometres (47 miles) southeast of Fort McMurray, Alta.
 The SCRTT became operational in September 2013 with an initial capacity of about 32,000 barrels per day (bpd) of loading and unloading capacity.
 Expansion plans are underway to increase capacity to 80,000 bpd, and provide pipeline connectivity to Enbridge's Cheecham terminal.

-Enbridge has approved the construction of a pipeline interconnection between the Enbridge Pipelines (Saskatchewan) Inc. System and a crude oil rail terminal near Cromer, Manitoba, owned by Tundra Energy Marketing Limited.
-The connection is expected to be in service during late Q2 of 2015, and will be capable of receiving both Saskatchewan and North Dakota Bakken barrels.
-The rail facility is capable of handling 30,000 bpd, with an ultimate capacity in excess of 80,000 bpd.
+Enbridge has completed a pipeline interconnection between the Enbridge Pipelines (Saskatchewan) Inc. System and a crude oil rail terminal near Cromer, Manitoba, owned by Tundra Energy Marketing Limited.
+The rail facility can receive both Saskatchewan and North Dakota Bakken barrels via this interconnection, and is capable of handling 60,000 bpd.